 Some kids love cheese and some kids love cucumbers, and there is a little bit of everything involved!
 Most of the ingredients I would consider healthy.
 I added the chocolatey trail mix and animal crackers to lure them in!
 Super fun : )

 Kids love animal crackers, but you could use any of the alphabet-shaped cookies too!

 I picked up a few extra fresh ingredients from the store, but most of them came directly from our pantry.
 Snacks are more fun when presented in colorful ways, amiright?

 Step one: procure ingredients

 I shopped at stores and my pantry for a mix.
-I focused on fresh fruits and vegetables, added some proteins and whole grain crackers, and filled in the cracks with trail mix, raisins, and Goldfish!
+I focused on fresh fruits and vegetables, added some proteins, kid friendly cheeses, and whole grain crackers, and filled in the cracks with trail mix, raisins, and Goldfish!

 *Be mindful of choking hazards for younger kids*

 - Block of sharp cheddar cheese

 - Package of hummus

 Wash your fruit and slice as artfully as you can!
 Super-thin slices are great for little hands, and I recommend peeling the cucumber before you slice it.
 I used carrot chips for fun!